lrvick/synt/README.md

 ## About ##

-  Synt (pronounced: "cent") is a python script aiming to be a general solution to identifying a given peice of text, particularly social network statuses, as either negative, neutral, or positive.
+  Synt (pronounced: "cent") is a python library aiming to be a general solution to identifying a given peice of text, particularly social network statuses, as either negative, neutral, or positive.